ahkohd/nixos/README.md

 # DevBox

 A nix flake for my development purpose.
-The environment is an aarch64-linux Orbstack Linux virtual machine.
+The environment is an x86_64-linux Linux virtual machine on Hetzner.